Ritten11/LAMAS2021/index.md

   3. **Resistance uses higher order knowledge (RHOK)**: We also wanted to implement some additional higher order knowledge for the resistance agents.
 As explained prevously, the resistance agents can use the outcome of the voting round of a failed mission to try to determine the identity of the spies.

-  4. **Mission team sizes (PS)**: The rules of the game state that for 5 players the team sizes for the 5 missions are [2, 3, 2, 3, 3].
-We are interested in seeing whether changing the team sizes has any influence on the outcome of the game.
-Therefore, we decided to also include the team sizes [2, 2, 2, 2, 2] and [3, 3, 3, 3, 3] for the 5 missions.
-For 6 players the team sizes are [2, 3, 4, 3, 4], which we did not vary.
+  4. **Party sizes (PS)**: The rules of the game state that for 5 players the party sizes for the 5 missions are [2, 3, 2, 3, 3].
+We are interested in seeing whether changing the party sizes has any influence on the outcome of the game.
+Therefore, we decided to also include the party sizes [2, 2, 2, 2, 2] and [3, 3, 3, 3, 3] for the 5 missions.
+For 6 players the party sizes are [2, 3, 4, 3, 4], which we did not vary.

+  For N=5, we ran every possible combination of parameter values.
+For N=6, we decided not to vary the party sizes as our the additional party member increased the computational complexity substantially.
+This allowed us to do more runs with varying the higher order knowledge use of the agents.

-  We ran the simulation for each setting 10 times to retrieve an average performance for the agents.
+  We ran the simulation for each setting 50 times to retrieve an average performance for the agents.
 From our experiments we measured the following:
   1. The round in which the identity of the spies is clear (revealed) to all Resistance agents.
-  2. The number of rounds which the spies have won.
+  2. Which rounds are won by the spies.
+This allows us to see how many ronuds are won by the spies over the enitre course of the game

 # Results
 We will go through these results separately, but first we have to explain a few abbreviations that we will come across several times while describing these results:
 - _N_ stands for the number of agents that take part  in a game - this is always either 5 or 6.
-- _SPHOK_ means _spies higher order knowledge_, meaning that the spies either do or do not use higher order reasoning to determine whether to play a fail card.
+- _SPHOK_ stand for _spies higher order knowledge_, meaning that the spies either do or do not use higher order reasoning to determine whether to play a fail card.
-- _RHOK_ means _Resistance higher order knowledge_, meaning that the resistance either does or does not use higher order reasoning using the outcome of a voting round for a failed mission.
+- _RHOK_ stands for _Resistance higher order knowledge_, meaning that the resistance either does or does not use higher order reasoning using the outcome of a voting round for a failed mission.
-- _PS_ means _party size_, which we vary between always between two (as described by a _2_), always being three (_3_) or using the settings from the game rules (_def_ for default).
+- _PS_ stands for _party size_, which we vary between always between two (as described by a _2_), always being three (_3_) or using the settings from the game rules (_def_ for default).

 ## Identity revealed
 The table below shows the average epoch at which the identity of both spies was revealed to all resistance agents.